All Episodes

 Trump voters may get sick and they may die.

-I guess we'd love Olive Garden.
+I guess we love Olive Garden.

-We have uh Anderson Vanderbilt Cooper.
+We have Anderson Vanderbilt Cooper.

-Apparently he's uncomfortable as the last name.
+Apparently he's uncomfortable with his last name.

 You know, his comments, unbelievable.

-Um I love Olive Garden and I love Walmart.
+I love Olive Garden and I love Walmart.

-Sorry, you got everything you want, cheap.
+Sorry, you got everything you want cheap.

-What's what's wrong with saving money?
+What's wrong with saving money?

-Says Americans are stupid, can't imagine living outside of DC.
+Can't imagine living outside of DC.

 Wow.